Living the Dream: An Entrepreneur’s Story

 “Being a small business owner, you are the one that has to make things happen,” Shelly says.
 Running the business can be a lot of work.
 There are some early days and late nights.
 Shelly is constantly putting forth effort to meet new people and become more involved with her community.
 But she says the work is all worth it.
 “People ask if I like what I’m doing now, and I say YES — I’m living the dream!”

-Shelly has developed an entire new skill set and gained confidence in herself.
+Shelly has developed an entirely new skill set and gained confidence in herself.
 She’s highly involved with her city and even serves as an Ambassador to the Syracuse Chamber of Commerce and the Vice President of the Rotary Club.
 Best of all, she gets to put her creativity and helpful nature to work every day — while supporting her peers who are chasing their own dreams.

 Inspired by Shelly’s story?
 Learn more about how to become a PostNet entrepreneur!